 United Methodist Beliefs: Heaven

 Do you have questions about the meaning of some of the terms and teachings of The United Methodist Church?
 In this series, we ask clergy to share their understanding of topics.
 No preaching, just conversation.
-In this episode we discuss the concept of heaven with the Rev. Adam Hamilton, pastor of The Church of the Resurrection in Leawood, Kansas.

 This video was first posted on October 31, 2017.